Single Vineyard, Eden Valley Wines of elegance and finesse

 ESTATE GROWN .
 FAMILY OWNED

 The Eden Hall vineyard was established in 1997 in the high country of the beautiful Eden Valley.

 Eden Hall’s commitment to the environment has been considerable with the revegetation and fencing of a creek line that flows into the Marne Saunders catchment.
-The planting of thousands of native trees and shrubs endemic to the area in woodlots and around the vineyard, has enhanced the aesthetics and provided habitat for various native bird species that frequent the vineyard.
+The planting of native insectary plants in the vineyard, in particular Christmas Bush (Bursaria Spinosa) and Prickly Tea Tree (leptospermum Continentale), provide a habitat and food source for insects that prey on pests.